kenerg2000/Blockchain-Task-1/README FOR INSTRUCTIONS.txt

 i found out that "ethers.formatEther()" works just fine.
 Perhaps the other version might work for you if this one doesnt.

-1.get .env file and adjust it accordingly like we did in mark's lesson
+1. get .env file and adjust it accordingly like we did in mark's lesson
 2. Npm install dotenv
 3. check etherscan for sepolia: https://sepolia.etherscan.io/  ("0xc01ccE218d7F863933A5EF98029b78E8B13858d3") <- ContractAddress

 Use following Commands
 1. npx hardhat console --network sepolia
 2. const abi = require('./artifacts/contracts/SimpleBank.sol/SimpleBank.json').abi;